Low Waste Holiday Gift Wrap Ideas

 Pro tip: 💡Be conscious of what’s printed on the paper you’re using.
 Avoid bad news or negative imagery — focus on colorful, cheerful, bright imagery and words.

 Stasher bags and bowls are obviously great gifts themselves, so it’s a no-brainer to combine ‘em with another gift.
 Not only is it zero waste gift wrap, but your loved one will be hooked on having reusables!

 Get even more creative with it by using a non-toxic chalk marker to write to / from on the Stasher and share your favorite recipes or ways to use it in the card you include.
 For more ideas about gifts “wrapped” in a Stasher reusable, check out 11 Sustainable Gift Ideas, All Wrapped in a Stasher.

 Give Digital Gifts, Donations or Experiences

 Let’s be real: The most zero waste gift wrapping is no wrapping at all.
 With so many online resources, you can easily gift a loved one something digital like online classes, ebooks, or memberships to fitness or meditation apps.
 Or, a digital gift card.

 Even better — ask your friends and family what causes they’re passionate about and make a donation to a charity of that kind in their name.
 You can also gift an experience like a vacation, tickets to a play, or something else you can enjoy with them.

 However you choose to wrap your gift, make sure it’s mindful for the recipient and the environment.
-You can even use your low waste gift wrapping as an opportunity to share about your low waste lifestyle and your favorite ways and products to reduce your waste!
-By starting the conversation and leading by example, you may inspire others to be more mindful about their lifestyle.
+Use this as an opportunity to share about your low waste lifestyle, including your favorite tactics and products – like Stasher reusables — for reducing waste!
+By starting the conversation, you may inspire others to be more mindful, too.